US Ends .com

 c.
 1991, OK DoT

-In 1988 OK DoT extended the US 377 designation further north, to its present terminus at Stroud... however, signage there made it difficult to know exactly where.
-The photo was looking north on US 377/OK hwy.
-99 (8th Avenue) at historic US 66/modern OK 66 (3rd Street):
+...however, signage there made it difficult to know exactly where.
+This photo was looking east on historic US 66/modern OK 66 (3rd Street):

 Picture